eshanganju/pacMan/debenScanAnalysis-ReadMe.txt

   2020-04-07

     #Fixes:
-      Updated Segment code - now asks for method to follow for binarization. void ratio is passed from start, if not user is asked
+      Updated Segment now asks for method to follow for binarization. void ratio is passed from start, if not user is asked;
-      Updated Segment to check for no particle contact when fixing oversegmentation
+      Updated Segment to check for no particle contact when fixing oversegmentation - if not contact - moves to next label;
+      Particle within particle - rectify by controlling the sequence in which particle are merged;

     #Priority:
       Gradation --> Relative Breakage --> Fabric

       - Gradation
-          *Particle within particle - rectify by controlling the sequence in which particle are merged *Add original gradation as a check (line or spline curve?) - standard CSV file I think will work.
+          *Add original gradation as a check (line or spline curve?) - standard CSV file I think will work.
+          Label 1 to 2 and label 2 to 1 contact areas are diferent - slightly.

       - Relative breakage
           *Br is spitting out smaller area values - area calculation is a little lower for the code than for the manual method - need to check